What you’ll study

 - find out how psychology-based influences impact our food choices (eg. restraint, disinhibition).

-Gathers all your learning and puts it into practice, giving you valuable tools you can put to use in your food sector role.
+Gather all your learning and put it into practice.
+We’ll share valuable tools you can put to use in your food sector role.

 - explore behaviour change methods